Herber230/angularjs-communication/README.md

     `https://github.com/Herber230/angularjs-communication.git`

-2. Run the backend going into /back-end-nodejs and run the following comands:
+2. Open a terminal (PowerShell, CMD or Bash) andr run the backend going into /back-end-nodejs and run the following comands:

     -`npm install`

     -`npm run api`

-3. Run the frontend going into /front-end and run the following comands:
+3. Open another terminal and run the frontend going into /front-end and run the following comands:

     -`npm install`